cbrauckmuller/helium/README.md

 This can take a hex value or a solid CSS color like `blue`.
 If `$button-theme` is set to `glossy`, the mixin will automatically build nice gradients and highlights for you.

-## $text-color
+### $text-color

 The color of the button text.
 Pretty self-explanatory.

-## $reversed
+### $reversed

 Boolean.
 If set to `true` it means that the button's background color is dark whilst the text is light (often white).
-If set to `true` it means the opposite is the case.
+If set to `false` it means the opposite is the case.
 Setting this variable helps the mixin add subtle shadows that enhance the contrast of the button.